-California & tuna rolls – I dunno about you, but I think they look pretty darn good for a first try!
+California & tuna rolls - I dunno about you, but I think they look like the ones you order at a Sushi Restaurant, pretty darn good for a first try!

 The whole spread for the first round.
 We had a little fun with the wasabi when we realized that the brand we bought was WAY stronger than what we were used to.
 By fun, I mean watering eyes, cleared sinuses, and a lot of hands waving frantically in front of faces.
 Lesson learned!

 Pretty philly and salmon rolls.